Amazon Launchpad is a program designed to help startups bring new products to market on the Amazon marketplace.

 For example, Amazon Launchpad started out as the Amazon Exclusives Program which was later renamed to Amazon Brand Incubator before finally settling down on its current name.

-At a high level, Amazon Launchpad is designed to feel like KickStarter or IndieGogo (without the crowdfunding component) where Amazon helps “launch” unique and innovative product ideas.
+At a high level, Launchpad is designed to feel like KickStarter or IndieGogo (without the crowdfunding component) where Amazon helps “launch” unique and innovative product ideas.

 This article will outline the details of Amazon Launchpad including its pros and cons based on an actual case study with my friend Chris Boerner who launched her brand Cielo Pill Holders on Amazon Exclusives.